 16. Humidity control

 Fertilizer, soil amendment, deicer, soap component, and poultry dust are all examples of products.
-It’s very amazing how many practical things ashes can perform around your house.
+It’s amazing how many practical things ashes can perform around your house.
 Knowing this makes cleaning out the woodstove a pleasurable and satisfying experience.

 Where do you put ashes in a fire pit?

-Get rid of the ashes
+Get rid of the ashes.

 If you prefer to dispose of the ashes rather than use them in the yard or garden, call your local trash collection agency or visit the entity’s website to learn about the ash regulations.
 While many permit the ashes to be left in regular garbage cans for pickup, others have special regulations, such as placing the cooled ashes in sealed bags or boxes before placing them in the trash can.
-Waiting a full week before disposing of the ashes helps to ensure that they do not start a fire.
+Waiting a full week before disposing of the ashes helps ensure they do not start a fire.

 How does wood ash affect the garden’s pH?